UMAprotocol/docs/docs/synthetic-tokens/glossary.md

 ### Token redemption value

-This is a function which, when evaluated only in the event of a dispute, returns the amount of collateral to be returned to a token holder, not including any penalties or fees.
+This is a function which, when evaluated only in the event of a dispute, returns the amount of collateral to be returned to a tokenholder, not including any penalties or fees.

 - Example: 24-hour TWAP price of gold June 2020 synthetic token trades on Uniswap.

 ### Token settlement value

-This is a function which, when evaluated at or after the expiration timestamp of a synthetic token, returns the amount of collateral that will be returned to a token holder who redeems a synthetic token.
+This is a function which, when evaluated at or after the expiration timestamp of a synthetic token, returns the amount of collateral that will be returned to a tokenholder who redeems a synthetic token.

 - Example: Price of 1 oz of gold on June 2020 at 5pm ET.